 You may find the following page helpful as well:

-Guide to The Textile Labelling and Advertising Regulations: This
+guide to The Textile Labeling and Advertising Regulations: This

 guide provides an outline to the basic labelling requirements for